patilv/tweetanalytics-1/README.md

 Collegetweetanalytics is a folder containing files required for basic results using twitter data for the five universities studied.

 2CollegeWCs is a folder containing files required for the word cloud application using the shiny server.

+Please contact me at patilv@gmail.com for any comments/suggestions/questions.